-There are many ways of identifying ourselves: where we grew up, those we love, education, work experience, affiliations — all stories.
-I’m not sure where my story begins.
+There are so many ways of identifying ourselves.
+Where we come from, where we grew up, whom we love, who loves us, education, work experience, various affiliations — all of them stories.

 I am a writer of fiction and poetry.
 I enjoy blending the supernatural with science and a touch of the macabre.
 We can thank an early fascination with Saki, Heinlein, and taxidermy for that.

-Nevertheless, I reached the end of my twenties craving financial security and veered towards software development.
-It was the logical thing to do at the time–and it felt daring–but when I was at last ready to start my new career, Columbia’s largest tech employer had laid off over three hundred experienced programmers.
+Computer programming seemed the thing to do at the time — it felt daring and exciting, something new, satisfyingly impersonal — but when I was at last prepared to launch my brilliant new career, Columbia’s largest tech employer laid off over three hundred experienced programmers.
+There was no room for me.
 In 2000, I packed my cat and moved to Atlanta, hoping my IT prospects would improve.
-When this wasn’t so, I grew impatient with the whole idea and sought some other reasonable profession.
+They didn’t.
+The entire IT industry crashed.
+Later, after finally landing a job working with legacy systems at Georgia D.O.T. (not very exciting), I grew impatient with the whole idea, decided to let go, and sought some other reasonable profession…

 I still don’t know how to introduce myself.

 We can probably agree that much of what makes up a person passes by us unseen.
 And yet, somehow, we do come to know the people in our lives, those we care about — and a few we don’t.
 Mountains loom.
 Icebergs bob above the waterline.
 Eyes peer through parted leaves in a dense wood.